-The new Reception Conditions Directive aims to ensure better as well as more harmonised standards of reception conditions throughout the Union.
+The Reception Conditions Directive aims at ensuring common standards of reception conditions throughout the EU.

 The current Reception Conditions Directive still leaves a margin of discretion to Member States to choose the most adequate way to provide material reception conditions to ensure the protection of human dignity in accordance with the Charter of fundamental rights.
 The migratory crisis has exposed the need to ensure greater consistency in reception conditions across the EU and the need to be better prepared to deal with large migration influxes.
 The Commission, therefore, presented in 2016 a proposal to revise the Reception Conditions Directive to further harmonise reception conditions throughout the EU and to reduce the incentives for secondary movements.
 The proposal also aims at increasing applicants' self-reliance and possible integration prospects by reducing the time-limit for access to the labour market.

 The Commission supports a quick adoption of the text of the political compromise agreed upon by the European Parliament and the Council in 2018.

 In September 2016, the European Asylum Support Office (EASO) released the EASO guidance on reception conditions: operational standards and indicators.
 The guidance describes specific common standards which are applicable to national reception systems across all EU Member States and the indicators with which such standards should be measured against.
 The standards included in the document reflect already existing practice in EU Member States.

 The guidance was drafted by EASO together with a working group composed of EU Member States’ experts, as well as representatives of other relevant stakeholders in the field of reception and fundamental rights, including the European Commission, the European Union Agency for Fundamental Rights (FRA) and the United Nations High Commissioner for Refugees (UNHCR), while civil society's organizations were consulted prior to the adoption by the Management Board.